gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 ) <desktop-macbook>

+As shown in @desktop-macbook, once the dataset becomes larger, the increase in compute power (cpu, memory, ...) considerably decreases the time needed to predict the speed.

+For the smaller datasets: `M_100_` & `M_500`, the desktop seems to have a negative impact on the performance, possibly to attribute to the performance of the cpu cores & memory speed.

 === Partitioning

-This comparions will discuss the affect the number of paritions has on the performance of the implementation.
+This comparisons will discuss the affect the number of partitions has on the performance of the implementation.

-#heading(numbering: none, level: 4)[Result]
+// #heading(numbering: none, level: 4, outlined: false)[Result]

 #let desktop_data_64 = (